bazsimarkus/eyetool/README.md

 When the app starts up, the welcome screen will greet us with two buttons:

-• A "Get Started" button to start the measurement procedure
+ - A "Get Started" button to start the measurement procedure
-• A "See saved PD" where the user can save his / her PD, so once it has been measured, it will not have to be remeasured later, even if it has been forgotten.
+ - A "See saved PD" where the user can save his / her PD, so once it has been measured, it won't have to be remeasured later, even if it has been forgotten.

 There are white text bubbles on each screen, that contain the actual task, so the user is never lost.
 When clicking on the application logo some developer info will show up.